KuanlinBilly/A-Study-on-Using-Sentiment-Analysis-to-Evaluate-Product-Reviews/README.md

 # A-Study-on-Using-Sentiment-Analysis-to-Evaluate-Product-Reviews
+This project focuses on leveraging sentiment analysis to evaluate product reviews, using Amazon e-commerce as an example.
 For more detailed information and code, refer to the [PDF file](https://github.com/KuanlinBilly/A-Study-on-Using-Sentiment-Analysis-to-Evaluate-Product-Reviews/blob/main/A%20Study%20on%20Using%20Sentiment%20Analysis%20to%20Evaluate%20Product%20Reviews%20%E2%80%94Take%20Amazon%20E-commerce%20as%20an%20example.pdf) included in this repository.

-## Problem Statement
+## Overview
-This project focuses on evaluating marketing strategies by leveraging the power of data scraping and analysis.

-By extracting data from Amazon, the project conducts a comprehensive analysis using techniques such as LDA Topic Modeling and Sentiment Analysis to uncover potential areas of improvement in marketing efforts.
-The insights obtained from this project are designed to provide businesses with a roadmap for optimizing their marketing strategies and elevating their competitive edge.
+By extracting and analyzing Amazon customer reviews data, this project employs techniques such as LDA Topic Modeling and Sentiment Analysis to uncover potential areas for marketing improvement.
+The insights gained aim to provide businesses with a roadmap to optimize marketing strategies and enhance their competitive edge.

-This project expertly blends data analysis with real-world business applications, offering a valuable resource for companies seeking to remain ahead in the marketing landscape.
+This project offers a valuable resource for companies seeking to stay ahead in the marketing landscape by expertly blending data analysis with real-world business applications.

 ## About dataset:
-This project utilizes customer reviews of a basketball shoes from Amazon as its dataset.
+The dataset used in this project consists of customer reviews for basketball shoes on Amazon.

 <div align=center>
 <img src="https://github.com/KuanlinBilly/A-Study-on-Using-Sentiment-Analysis-to-Evaluate-Product-Reviews/blob/main/img-folder/shoes.jpg">
 </div>

 ## Methodology
-This project uses the R & Python languages for text mining, collecting and processing the purchase comments of basketball shoes.
-The topic and sentiment analysis are conducted by applying LDA topic analysis in R and TextBlob package in Python.
-The analysis results are used to analyze the emotions of consumers who purchase the product, identify the corresponding topics of positive and negative comments, and provide feasible recommendations.
+The R & Python languages are used for text mining, collecting, and processing basketball shoe purchase comments.
+LDA topic analysis in R and the TextBlob package in Python are applied for topic and sentiment analysis.
+The analysis results help identify consumer emotions, corresponding topics of positive and negative comments, and provide feasible recommendations.

 ## Steps